apache/flink/docs/dev/table_api.md

 To use the Kafka JSON source, you have to add the Kafka connector dependency to your project:

   - `flink-connector-kafka-0.8` for Kafka 0.8, and
-  - `flink-connector-kafka-0.9` for Kafka 0.9, respectively.
+  - `flink-connector-kafka-0.9` for Kafka 0.9, and
+  - `flink-connector-kafka-0.10` for Kafka 0.10, respectively.

 You can then create the source as follows (example for Kafka 0.8):